✓ Updated May 2026

 🔴 High - Peak tourist season, book early

-natureEmbark on a guided hike up the majestic Pico do Fogo, the highest peak in Cabo Verde.
-Witnessing the sunrise paint the volcanic landscape in hues of orange and purple from the crater rim is an unforgettable spectacle.
-Wear sturdy boots and bring layers, as temperatures can change rapidly.
+natureEmbark on an unforgettable journey to the summit of Pico do Fogo, Cape Verde's highest peak, an active volcano.
+Witnessing the sunrise paint the volcanic landscape in hues of orange and purple from the crater rim is a truly spiritual experience.
+Remember to wear sturdy hiking boots and bring layers, as temperatures can change rapidly.

 Best time: Oct-May

-Planning your Cabo Verde adventure?
+Planning your Cape Verde adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.

 As an Amazon Associate, we earn from qualifying purchases.